alex-sharifi/book-reports/the-data-warehouse-toolkit.md

         4. There are many date attributes not supported by the SQL date function<sup>pg 82</sup>.
     - Time-of-day should be handled as a simple date/time fact in the fact table<sup>pg 83</sup>.
     - Date dimension smart keys: it is common to assign the primary key of a date dimension, and foreign key of a fact table, as a meaningful integer such as yyyymmdd.
 Although not intended to provide BI applications with a mechanism to bypass a join between fact table and date dimension (and directly query the fact table), it is useful for partitioning fact tables.
 It allows old data to be removed gracefully<sup>pg 102</sup>.
+    - On accumulating snapshot fact tables where a workflow event has not occurred yet, surrogate date keys must not be null and must point to a date dimension row reserved for a To Be Determined date<sup>pg 345</sup>.
 - Conformed dimensions
     - Shared across business process fact tables<sup>pg 130</sup>.
     - Built once in ETL system and replicated either logically or physically throughout the enterprise DW/BI environment, a policy mandated by CIO<sup>pg 130</sup>.